antaldaniel/sr_website/content/project/observatory/index.md

 * The [Cluster Observatory](http://www.clusterobservatory.eu/) of the Center for Strategy and Competitiveness at the Stockholm School of Economics, which started out originally as the European Cluster Observatory.

+## Reproducible research

+We believe that a modern data observatory should be as much reproducible and automated as possible.

+* Following reproducible research principles leads to higher data quality, especially if it is based on open-source code.
+* Reproducible data can be automatically documented, which makes teamwork, collaboration and instant use far more efficient.
+* Reproducible research products offer far more efficient supervision and audit.
+Quality control is cheaper and easier.

 ## Open source, open data, open collaboration